 Discipline standards will be established and enforced by each individual community/teacher.
-When all interventions have been exhausted or if the misbehavior is severe, students will be referred to the administration for more serious disciplinary action.
+When all interventions have been exhausted, or if the misbehavior is severe, students will be referred to the administration for more serious disciplinary action.
 An administrator will notify parents of this referral.

 Students are responsible for their behavior from the moment they leave home until the time they return home.
-This respectful behavior should extend to all school personnel, including administration, teachers, counselors, substitute teachers, secretaries, aides, custodians, dining room staff, bus drivers, and guests of the school.
+This respectful behavior is expected to extend to all school personnel, including administration, teachers, counselors, substitute teachers, secretaries, aides, custodians, dining room staff, bus drivers, and guests of the school.

-Hallways/Stairwells: Keep corridors and stairwells open to traffic by walking to the right.
+Hallways/Stairwells: Keep corridors and stairwells open to traffic by walking on the right side.
 Do not block traffic by standing in groups.
 Be considerate of others in the halls and classrooms by passing through the hallways quietly.

 Passes: All students must carry a hall pass if they are not in their classrooms during class time.
-It is the students' responsibility to have their hall pass signed before leaving any area.